reprohack/reprohack_site/reprohack_hub/static/txt/event-description-default.md

   - In your teams, (or individually if you prefer) **decide which paper** you wish to work on.

+  - **Create user accounts** on the Hub for all reviewers that want to be associated with the review.

   - **Register your team and paper** by logging the title of the selected paper and the name(s) of the reviewer(s) in the **hackpad**.
 You